2026-04-14

 I put together a box and 6 cylinders for wheels and then added controls for moving the tank with physics.
 Two keys for left throttle and two keys for right throttle did the job for human interaction.

 To fix this sneaky behaviour, I introduced a reward for actually reaching the target.
 And it kind of broke my environment.
-I was assuming that the plugin could only output normalized values, but when I trained the agent with the new reward space(or shape?), the agent became incredibly fast that broke the physics configuration.
+I was assuming that the plugin could only output normalized values, but when I trained the agent with the new reward shape, the agent became so incredibly fast that it broke the physics configuration.

 Here is the final reward for navigation